virtuozzo/cloudscripting-docs/docs/creating-templates/relative-links.md

 }
 ```

-##Success Text Customize
+##Success Text Customization

-Ability to customize `success` text inside manifest.
-See examples bellow:
+It is possible to customize the `success` text, which is displayed upon successful application installation either at the dashboard or via email notification, in confines of a manifest.

-- set [`baseUrl`](creating-templates/relative-links/) relative URL which is based path for README.md file in success text:
+- Setting a relative to `baseUrl` link, which points path to the <b>*README.md*</b> file for its content to be displayed within the *success* response.
 ```
 {
     "jpsType" : "update",